Risks, dangers and threats to construction sites

 Typically, civil engineering and construction projects contain highly valuable items on-site.
 With the most obvious being the materials, tools and equipment of the build and the more obscure valuable being fuel.

-Fuel is used within a great deal of vehicles and generators on a construction site and is an attractive loot for thieves who view it as quick, easy money; fuel is near impossible to trace once stolen and is highly useful for most people and easy to sell.
+Fuel is used within many vehicles and generators on a construction site and is an attractive loot for thieves who view it as quick, easy money; fuel is near impossible to trace once stolen and is highly useful for most people and easy to sell.

 In some cases, personal possessions are taken from the construction workers themselves, which has a greater risk of deteriorating the company’s reputation and lowering staff morale.